anlutfi/anlutfi.github.io/collections/_posts/photography/2019-02-02-mauerpark.markdown

 image: 'assets/images/content/posts/photography/02022019-mauerpark/IMG_2030.jpg'
 images: ['assets/images/content/posts/photography/02022019-mauerpark/IMG_2100.jpg']
 ---
 This is one of the favorite pictures I took.
-A crowd cheering open-air karaoke singers at Mauer Park on a summer sunday afternoon.
+A crowd cheering at open-air karaoke singers at Mauer Park on a summer sunday afternoon.
 It's a very lucky angle, there are no distortions and everyone seems to be looking straight at the lens.<!--more-->

 There are a lot of sub-pictures within this one.
 My favorites being this bald guy, the two women in love with the prognostic of beer, and the three ecstatic girls evidently loving the performance.
 I honestly don't remember what was playing.